StaticMania/keep-vue/content/docs/components/accordion.md

+---
+  title: 'Accordion - Keep Vue'
+  description: 'The Accordion Component in the Keep Vue allows you to create collapsible sections of content, commonly known as accordions.
+Users can toggle the visibility of the content by clicking on the disclosure button.
+With customizable options for the theme, open state, type, and state, you can create accordion components that fit seamlessly into your design and provide an intuitive user experience.'
+---

 ## Default Accordion

 The default Accordion component allows users to reveal and hide content by simply clicking on the disclosure button.